-This is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between keeping patients out of the emergency room is one way to measure patient well-being during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is usually a correlation between keeping patients out of the emergency room and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

 In Stillwater Skilled Nursing and Rehabilitation, 75.85% Percentage of Resident

 This tells you the percent of short-term residents that saw functional improvements, such as with activities of daily living.